SimpleSoftwareIO/simple-sms/README.md

 #### Queue

 The `queue` method queues a message to be sent later instead of sending the message instantly.
-This allows for faster respond times for the consumer by offloading unessessary processing to a later time.
+This allows for faster respond times for the consumer by offloading uncustomary processing time.
+Like `Laravel's Mail` system, queue also has `queueOn,` `later,` and `laterOn` methods.

 	SMS::queue('simple-sms::welcome', $data, function() {
 		$sms->to('+15555555555');